MadagascarConnect

 MadagascarConnect grew out of a relationship forged between Dr. Patricia Wright, preeminent anthropologist and conservationist, and the Rhinebeck Central School District.
 Dr. Wright is renowned for her work on wild lemurs in Madagascar.
 She was instrumental in establishing Ranomafana National Park in Madagascar and Centro ValBio, a modern research station adjacent to the park and affiliated with Stony Brook University.
 She and philanthropist Susan Findel, eager to bring learning about the beauty and challenges of Madagascar to K-12 students, presented an opportunity to provide their knowledge and expertise to programming about Madagascar in the schools.
 Middle school teacher Henry Frischknecht spearheaded such programming over several years.
 His addition to the CultureConnect board in 2015 led to the development of the MadagascarConnect program.

 Over the course of the year before traveling to Madagascar, selected ambassadors plan and execute fundraising activities and take part in intensive education about Madagascar.
-During the three-week-stay in Madagascar, ambassadors participate in both educational and cultural activities, such as, diving into theatre performances with Malagasy students, observing research, meeting with resident scientists and officials, exploring the natural environment and working with local Malagasy artisans.
+During the three-week stay in Madagascar, ambassadors participate in both educational and cultural activities, such as, diving into theatre performances with Malagasy students, observing research, meeting with resident scientists and officials, exploring the natural environment and working with local Malagasy artisans.

-Our inaugural trip, in 2017, brought five high school aged student ambassadors to Madagascar for three weeks.
+Our inaugural trip, in 2017, brought five high school student ambassadors to Madagascar for three weeks.
 In 2018, a pen pal program was inaugurated between Rhinebeck middle school students and students at Zara Aina, a program in Antananarivo for at-risk youth.

 Ambassadors must apply to the program and are selected by a committee of the CultureConnect Board of Directors.
-The next trip planned is for summer 2024.
+The next trip planned is for summer 2026.

 Follow us on social media for updates.